Freelancer-Protocol/docs/projectsAndMilestones.md

 If things go south

 tThe client isWe charge the client when a milestone start, and the excahnge of payments only occurs after the client

+## If things go south

+### 1. If the client rejects the demo

+If the client rejects the demo for a given milestone, only a third of the agreed sum will be paid to the freelancer.
+The rest will be paid back to the client.

+A client that constantly rejects demos that follow the guidelines given in the milestones description and enclosed designs is facing exclusion from the platform.

+In the same way, a freelancer that uploads misleading demos of deliverables also faces exclusion.

+### 2. The freelancer is late

+If both the demo and the deliverable are not uploaded by the milestone deadline, the client can cancel the milestone and get the entire sum back.

+The client can also, if they wish, extend the milestone by assigning it a new deadline, and has the full discretion to charge late fees by changing the agreed amount.